-Her artistic practice focuses on projects that look to redeem and empower the female narrative, and the political statement made by those that refuse to.
+Her artistic practice focuses on projects that look to redeem and empower women's narrative.
 In addition to her writing, teaching and festival work, she also produces/curates intersectional feminist poetry films and panels with authors across Canada.
 Her current work focuses on mental health and intergenerational female trauma. tell the birds your body is not a gun her most recent collection of hybrid poetry and essay released in April 2021.

 My access to poetry in high school was limited, which is partly why I am passionate about going into schools.
 My most memorable introduction to poetry came from a particularly exceptional teacher who in grade 11 introduced me to Mary Oliver.
 The first poem I fell in love with is “Wild Geese,” by Mary Oliver.

 I say I started writing poetry while in college, though looking back I realize I’ve been writing my entire life.
 I filled many notebooks with poems to try and understand my own place in the world or to make sense of growth and loss.
 I believe everyone has a poem in them, they only need support to bring it out.
 I began to formally consider myself a poet after my first chapbook was released in 2013.
 I still write all my poetry on paper.
 Somehow that feels more intimate to me and I believe all poetry must come from a place of intimacy and vulnerability.